 50. Robocop 3 (1993) | WORST

 A lifeless, tame and boring movie that tried replacing Peter Weller as Robocop.
 Didn’t work that well now did it?
-The original Robocop is beloved by most and there are plenty of part 2 defenders out there, but you will find very few, if any, standing up for this lame retread.
+The original Robocop is beloved by most.
+Sure there are plenty of part 2 defenders out there.
+But you will find very few, if any, standing up for this lame retread.
 Oh, and you are going to make it PG-13?!
 One of the defining elements of the first two films was changed because the studios thought since Robocop had a strong kid following it would help ticket sales.
 It did not.
 It was an absolute bomb at the box office and for the viewers.

 49. Before Sunset (2004) | BEST